wayetan/sfFoodtruckFinder/README.md

 User could see 10 trucks per single ENTER prompt based on current date/time.

 The program use lazy fetch mechanism by calling api using "limit=?" and "offset=?" to make sure the data is fetched only by user request.
+Further more, the result page is trimmed for exact 10 results every time.
+Since not all the result returned by API are going to be valid, if not valid, fetch more until the size is achieved.

 For a command line program, it's a fetch-as-needed single thread solution and not involved with local database.